This page documents the root lazyagent command — the one you run to monitor agents. Maintenance and search subcommands live alongside it:

 lazyagent --agent claude prune # ❌ wrong: prune is not a flag value

-See prune, compact, and limits for their flag tables.
+See prune, compact, search, and limits for their flag tables.

 search

-search runs full-text search over local agent transcripts (Claude, Codex, pi, Amp) using an incremental SQLite FTS5 index under the user cache directory.
-Cursor and OpenCode are excluded because their history lives in third-party SQLite databases.
+search runs full-text search over local agent transcripts (Claude, Codex, pi, Amp, Grok, Kimi) using an incremental SQLite FTS5 index under the user cache directory.
+Cursor, OpenCode, and Kilo are excluded because their history lives in third-party SQLite databases.

 lazyagent search "race condition"